cf-cloud89/Dockerized-App-Deployment-Script/README.md

-# Automated Dockerized Flask App Deployment with Nginx Reverse Proxy
+# Automated Dockerized App Deployment Script

 This project contains:
 - A **POSIX-compliant `deploy.sh`** script that automates deployment of a Dockerized Flask app to a remote Linux server.